 Most electric wheelchairs are controlled using a joystick or knob on the armrest.
 This makes them the mobility device of choice for many users who have upper body injuries or weakness.

 Scootaround has many electric wheelchairs for sale, including lightweight, standard, and heavy-duty models.
 Call our Sales Specialists toll-free at 1-844-664-7467 or email [email protected] – our team will be happy to answer any questions you have!

 We're using our 20 years of experience to help seniors and other people with limited mobility find the best electric wheelchair for their needs.
 Check out our Equipment Finder!

 Motorized wheelchairs can vary significantly in terms of design and features, with models typically falling into one of three general categories: lightweight, standard, or heavy duty.

 As their name suggests, lightweight electric wheelchairs are smaller and more portable than traditional powerchairs.
 Their compact design allows them to effortlessly navigate apartments, homes, offices, cruise ships, restaurants, shops, and other tight indoor spaces.
-Most lightweight motorized wheelchairs disassemble for easier transportation, with the heaviest piece typically weighing anywhere from 35 lbs to 45 lbs.
+Most lightweight motorized wheelchairs fold or disassemble for easier transportation, with the heaviest piece typically weighing anywhere from 35 lbs to 45 lbs.